University Policy and Law

 In an effort to maximize risk management, assist student organizations, and encourage responsible and accountable sponsorship, a campus-wide committee charged by the Vice President for Student Affairs developed the Catered-Party Policy in 1988 for the University of Maine.
 A series of more recent revisions have clarified the policy and made it more conducive to broad-based distribution.
 The service of alcoholic beverages at University functions must be in compliance with Maine State Law and University policies – i.e., an individual must be of legal age to possess or purchase alcoholic beverages; and individuals/organizations may not sell alcoholic beverages without proper license.
 The only approved University of Maine plan for dispensing alcoholic beverages at student functions is the University Catered-Party Policy.
 The sale of alcohol at any function is illegal without a catering license.

-Conditions and Guidelines: In following the conditions and guidelines below, Greek organizations should seek assistance and approval from the Associate Dean of Students.
-All other organizations should seek assistance or approval from the Office of Substance Abuse Services.
+Conditions and Guidelines: In following the conditions and guidelines below, student organizations should seek assistance and approval from the Student Wellness Resource Center.

-- Arrangements must be made with the Associate Dean of Students or the Office of Substance Abuse Services fourteen (14) days prior to the event.
+- Arrangements must be made with the Student Wellness Resource Center 10 days prior to the event.

 - The sponsoring organization plays a major role in planning and implementing the event.
 Furthermore, the student organization is responsible for seeing the members’ and guests’ behavior is consistent with University policies and state statutes.
 The sponsoring organization must create an atmosphere where norms of responsible alcohol use prevail.

 - The University will determine in consultation with student groups the number of staff, including police coverage, required to service a party function.

 - A variety of non-alcoholic beverages must be available at the service areas at the same price or less than the cost of alcoholic beverages.
 Food available in sufficient quantities to last the entire event must be present.